 The next few tips in this article discuss spring applications for fungicides, herbicides or insecticides.
-If any of these control products or fertilizers are granular, you will need to water the product in so that your lawn absorbs it.
+If any of these control products or fertilizers are granular, you will more than likely need to water the product in so that your lawn absorbs it.
 This means that you will already be watering your lawn with the appropriate amount of water during the week of application.

 The exact dates for these applications differ depending on the area you live in.
 For more information, read our blog on spring pre-emergent applications and refer to our recommended pre-emergent herbicides below.

-If your lawn has suffered from insect damage around this time in the past, it is a good idea to apply a broad-spectrum insecticide at this time to prevent them from coming back again.
+If your lawn has suffered from insect damage around this time in the past, it is a good idea to apply a broad spectrum insecticide at this time to prevent them from coming back again.
 If the insecticide is a granular product, be sure to water it in so that it soaks into your soil.
-If it is a liquid product, you will either need to attach it to the end of your garden hose or tank mix it.
+On the other hand, if it’s a liquid product, you will either need to attach it to the end of your garden hose or tank mix it.